Timothy Treadwell: Alaskan expeditions

 By 2001, Treadwell became sufficiently notable to receive extensive media attention both on television and in environmental circles, and he made frequent public appearances as an environmental activist.
 He traveled throughout the United States to educate school children about bears and appeared on the Discovery Channel, the Late Show with David Letterman, and Dateline NBC to discuss his experiences.

 He also cowrote Among Grizzlies: Living with Wild Bears in Alaska with Jewel Palovak (his coworker with whom he lived for 20 years), which describes Treadwell's adventures on the Alaska Peninsula.
 Treadwell and Palovak founded Grizzly People, an organization devoted to protecting bears and preserving their wilderness habitat.

 Treadwell claimed to be alone with the wildlife on several occasions in his videos; however, his girlfriend, Amie, can be heard behind the camera in much of the footage he took for his documentary during his last three summers.
 Other women Treadwell dated, who have remained anonymous, also accompanied him on some expeditions.

-Naturalist Charlie Russell, who studied bears, raised them, and lived with them in Kamchatka, Russia, for a decade, worked with Treadwell.
+Naturalist Charlie Russell, who studied bears, raised them, and lived with them for a decade in Kamchatka, Russia, worked with Treadwell.
 Russell advised Treadwell to carry pepper spray and use electric fences.
 After Werner Herzog's documentary Grizzly Man was released, he wrote a lengthy critique of Treadwell's failure to follow basic safety precautions.
 In spite of his criticism of Treadwell, Russell praised him for his devotion to bears and his ability to remain alive for so long.
 He defended him against people who criticized his work, writing, "If Timothy had spent those 13 years killing bears and guiding others to do the same, eventually being killed by one, he would have been remembered in Alaska with great admiration."
 Russell was critical of Grizzly Man, saying it was unfair to Treadwell, and if Palovak "really was a protector of bears, she should have looked for a filmmaker who would have been sympathetic towards them."